bbc/audio-orchestration/tutorial/Readme.md

 ## Troubleshooting

+* `pip install pysndfile` may fail if the `sndfile` headers are not found on the system.
+In this case, get them with e.g. `brew install libsndfile`.
+  * As of version 1.3.2, `pysndfile` does not seem to be compatible with Python 3.7 (MacOS High Sierra default).
 * Python installed via _Anaconda_ may cause errors during `npm install` process.
 In this case, the system python (`python` comman) should be set to Python 2, and the `$PYTHON_HOME` environment variable may also need to be adjusted to match this setting.